davidandradeduarte/go-tts-discord-bot/README.md

 # Text to Speech Discord Bot

 Discord bot for tts that auto plays after a `speak` command message is sent.
-It uses opus audio files and a free tts php api (will migrate to google later).
+It uses opus audio files and google tts api.

-Written in go for fun and the speed :)
+Written in go for fun and speed :)

 ## Running it